squidmellon/st-andrews-hmo-licence-analysis/README.md

 ## Attribution

 This repository presents work completed during a collaborative University of St Andrews research project.
 I completed the empirical work included here, excluding the survey component.
 The full team report is retained as supporting documentation and should be cited separately where appropriate.

-## Code availability

-The repository includes reconstructed and cleaned versions of the R and Python code printed in the report appendices.
-See [`CODE_NOTES.md`](CODE_NOTES.md) for corrections, assumptions, and reproduction status.
-The original appendix transcription is retained under `code/original_appendix/` for traceability.